tohtana/actor_debug_compile/README.md

-# Actor Debug Simple
+# Compiler Compatibility with OpenRLHF Actor

-This repository contains debugging utilities for isolating and testing OpenRLHF actor model behavior without distributed training dependencies.
+This repository contains debugging utilities for check athe compatibility of PyTorch Compiler with OpenRLHF Actor.

 `replay_inputs.py` replays previously captured actor model inputs to test model behavior in isolation.
-It's designed to help debug issues that occur during OpenRLHF training by reproducing the exact same forward passes outside of the distributed training environment.
+It's designed to help debug issues that occur during OpenRLHF training by reproducing the exact same forward passes outside of the Ray/DeepSpeed distributed training environment.

 ### How it Works